smiranda08/smiranda-practice-instagram/README.md

 - Vercel

 ## Objectives
 The main objective of this practice project was to figure out and integrate the fundamentals of coding in React.
-This was the first proper nontrivial project I have done in React which integrated prior React basics learnt in separate sandbox projects such as routing, authentication, database API calls, async/await programming, working in JSX, using React Hooks and the Context API and heavy styling using Tailwind.
+This was the first proper nontrivial project I have done in React which brought together the basics of routing, authentication, database API calls, async/await programming, working in JSX, using React Hooks and the Context API and heavy styling using Tailwind.

 ## Demo the project